ChanChiChoi/SynthText_unicode_version/README.md

  python tools/font_pixel2pt.py --fontDirPath data/fonts --outputPath data/models
 ```

-ps: the file "SynthText_unicode_version/data/models/colors_new.cp" could not be update, because this is **Color-model (foreground/background text color model), learnt from the IIIT-5K word dataset**. the file is used to render the text when the program choose an **foreground string** from text corpus, then put the text onto a rander **color background**, so it's ok to use the file.
+PS: the file "SynthText_unicode_version/data/models/colors_new.cp" could not be update, because this is **Color-model (foreground/background text color model), learnt from the IIIT-5K word dataset**. the file is used to render the text when the program choose an **foreground string** from text corpus, then put the text onto a rander **color background**, so it's ok to use the file.
 ## 3 - if you want to add new background image
   **3.1 get the images' depth**
 put the new background images in "SynthText_unicode_version/data/bgi/", then